 - If you’re ending the dialogue with ellipses, don’t add any other punctuation.

 Poorly written dialogues don’t make sense.
-In fact, when the punctuation isn’t correct, it will ruin the flow and the meaning too.
-For instance, inner dialogues are put in italics and if you aren’t putting them in italics, readers won’t know if they're inner dialogues.
+When the punctuation isn’t correct, it will ruin the flow and the meaning too.
+For instance, inner dialogues are put in italics and if you aren’t putting them in italics, readers won’t know if they’re inner dialogues.

 Simple things like a period, question mark, and exclamation point all need to be placed perfectly.
 Basic errors like these are inexcusable.
 These types of mistakes can change the meaning and context of the book altogether.